mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Action, Minor:** Character actions like moving, taking cover, avoiding incoming attacks, taking attacks of opportunity, reloading weapons, etc.

-**Advantage:** Adds 1D6 to the person rolling.
+**ADVANTAGE:** Adds 1D6 to the person rolling.

 **Character:** Any creature in the game capable of acting whether it is a player character, PC, run by a player or a non-player character, NPC, run by the Game Master, GM.
 In the Sixfinity system, even bizarre creatures, sentient machines, and living energy beings can be characters.

 **Difficulty:** Synonymous with rating.
 Ranges 0-5.

-**Disadvantage:** Adds 1D6 to pposed roll or to the Threshold of a test.
+**DISADVANTAGE:** Adds 1D6 to pposed roll or to the Threshold of a test.

 **Edge:** Edge is a character’s luck, instincts, and ability to turn the odds in their favor.
 Comes in a pool that allows 1D6 to be added to a test.
-Purchasable Advantage
+Purchasable ADVANTAGE

-**Effect:** The total on the Effect Dice.
+**EFFECT:** The total on the EFFECT Dice.

-**Effect, Net:** The amount of effect left over after the reduction of the effect of an opponent or an obstacle.
+**EFFECT, Net:** The amount of effect left over after the reduction of the effect of an opponent or an obstacle.

 **Roll:** A D6 roll made by a PC to determine whether an action is successful.
 Although the game occasionally uses other dice, when the text simply refers to "a roll", it always means a D6 roll.